|

 Wagonloads of hay came here to be processed, then shipped out by

-elementary school on Main Street, and later the Upper Gwynedd high school
+train.
+There was an elementary school on Main Street, and later

-was built next to it.
-Shoes and hosiery were made
+the Upper Gwynedd high school was built next to it.
+Shoes

-here, cows were sold, and almost every house had a chicken coop
+and hosiery were made here, cows were sold, and almost every

-and a "truck patch" (vegetable garden).
-There was a wheelwright
+house had a chicken coop and a "truck patch" (vegetable garden).

-shop which added a gasoline pump when the automobile appeared on
+There was a wheelwright shop which added a gasoline pump when

-the scene.
-The telegraph office could be found at the train station.
+the automobile appeared on the scene.
+The telegraph office could

-office in the general store.
+mail, which arrived at the post office in the general store.

 |